manuel-navarro/bookmarks-mgmt/README.md

 Directory containing the NgRx store to manage the bookmarks

 #### `bookmarks-detail`
-Component to show the form to add/edit a bookmark
+Component to show the form to add a bookmark

 #### `bookmarks-list`
 Component to list a bookmark group